lovpatel93/Kaggle-Titanic/README.md

 * It is your job to predict if a passenger survived the sinking of the Titanic or not.
 For each PassengerId in the test set, you must predict a 0 or 1 value for the Survived variable.

-Metric
-* Your score is the percentage of passengers you correctly predict.
-This is known simply as "accuracy”.

 The submission file should have exactly 2 columns:

 PassengerId (sorted in any order)